emqx/cloud-docs/en_US/data_integration/mongodb.md

 - **Reliable Data Storage**

-  Once the EMQX Cloud rule engine processes and routes the message, it is stored in MongoDB with the platform's proven reliability, ensuring data integrity and consistent availability.
+  Once the EMQX Platform rule engine processes and routes the message, it is stored in MongoDB with the platform's proven reliability, ensuring data integrity and consistent availability.

 - **Operational Metrics and Advanced Analytics**